FRENCH REPUBLIC

 icon43.gif (383 bytes)

 The three highest commanders all had flags based on the Tricolor.
 For commanding generals of army groups, the flag's dimensions were 0.7 x 0.9 meters, and it was displayed with a tricolor cravat.
 Army commanders' flags were 0.5 x 0.65 meters, also with cravat, and flags for army corps commanders were the same but with no cravat.
-The flags for a chief of staff of an army group or army was 0.7 x 0.75 meters with cravat.
+The flag for a chief of staff of an army group or army was 0.7 x 0.75 meters with Tricolor cravat.
 All the other flags were 0.5 x 0.65 meters.

 By regulation, a command flag was supposed to mark the location of the commander at all times, being posted in front of his headquarters, carried behind him by an NCO when he was on foot or horseback, or displayed on the vehicle in which he was traveling.
 At night, the flag was supposed to be replaced with a lantern whose colored glass followed its pattern.
 In practice, from 1914 on, they were used mainly as car flags and on ceremonial occasions.
 Similar command flags are still used by the French Army today for ceremonies such as the Bastille Day parade in Paris.